NuGet/NuGet.Operations/docs/ops/README.md

 To configure NuOps, you need the following:

 1. A [Deployment Settings Repository](DeploymentRepo.md) (this can be a git repository or just a folder on disk)
-2. An App Model file, within the Deployment Settings
+2. An App Model file, within the Deployment Settings.
+A sample can be found [here](SampleAppModel.xml).
 3. A clone of the NuGetApi repository

 You must install the following components on your machine, if you have not already: